chrished/DEMC.jl/README.md

 ## Dependencies
 * ParallelDataTransfer.jl for (2.)
-* Plots.jl and GR.jl for (4.)
-* they can both be disabled if one only wants to use the serial implementation and no figures
-* GR can be replaced by any other backend.
+* Plots.jl and GR.jl for (4.), they can both be disabled if one only wants to use the serial implementation and no figures.
+GR can be replaced by any other backend.

 ## References